 Limited Stocks in Shopee, Buy Now.

-The Uni Pin has been a favorite of beginners and experts alike for its longevity and reliability.
+The Uni Pin has been a favourite calligraphy pen in Singapore for beginners and experts alike for its longevity and reliability.
 However, this isn’t for artists who are heavy-handed, as putting too much pressure on the nib bends it out of shape.

 - Pigment ink is waterproof and fade-proof